-- IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers. - IRS.gov/Forms: Find forms, instructions, and publications.
-You will find details on 2020 tax changes and hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.
+- IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions and, based on your input, provide answers on a number of tax law topics. - IRS.gov/Forms: Find forms, instructions, and publications.
+You will find details on the most recent tax changes and interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.

 Need someone to prepare your tax return?
-There are various types of tax return preparers, including tax preparers, enrolled agents, certified public accountants (CPAs), attorneys, and many others who don't have professional credentials.
+There are various types of tax return preparers, including enrolled agents, certified public accountants (CPAs), accountants, and many others who don't have professional credentials.
 If you choose to have someone prepare your tax return, choose that preparer wisely.
 A paid tax preparer is:

-• Primarily responsible for the overall substantive accuracy of your return,

-- Required to sign the return, and - Required to include their preparer tax identification number (PTIN).
+- Primarily responsible for the overall substantive accuracy of your return, - Required to sign the return, and - Required to include their preparer tax identification number (PTIN).